-Compared with tax statistics, the number of income tax payers estimated by EUROMOD is under-simulated in 2015 by 11 percentage points (Table 4.6a).
-Revenue from income tax is under-estimated, however, by 17% (Table 4.7a).
+Compared with tax statistics, the number of income tax payers estimated by EUROMOD is very similar in 2014: over-estimated by 5 percentage points (Table 4.6a).
+Revenue from income tax is under-estimated, however, by 18% (Table 4.7a).

 The most likely explanation is that there is some under-reporting of high incomes and under-representation in the FRS of high income earners.
 Annex 2 of the 2009-13 UK Country Report describes a case study for 2010, comparing EUROMOD estimates with administrative statistics from tax records in more detail.
 Indeed, this is confirmed by comparing number of taxpayers and revenue by tax rate bands with official statistics.
-Table 4.6a shows that EUROMOD under-simulates the number of taxpayers paying tax at the basic rate - i.e. with this as their marginal rate - (with a 7% under-simulation), while the precision of the simulation decreases with income (14% under-simulation of higher rate taxpayers and 53% for those paying tax at the additional rate).
-Table 4.7b highlights a shortfall of tax collected at the additional rate of 60% in 2015, while tax revenue collected at the higher rate (9%) and standard rate tax revenue (98%) is very well estimated (very small discrepancy in 2015).
+Table 4.6a shows that EUROMOD oversimulates the number of taxpayers paying tax at the basic rate - i.e. with this as their marginal rate - (with a 12% over-simulation), while the number of simulated taxpayers with income the comparison with official statistics improves for higher rate taxpayers as their marginal rate (9% under-simulation) while it is highly under-simulated (45%) for those paying tax at the additional rate.
+Table 4.7b highlights a shortfall of tax collected at the additional rate of 61% in 2014.
+There is a smaller shortfall of tax revenue collected at the higher rate (7%) and standard rate tax revenue is very well estimated (no discrepancy in 2014).

-Over the period 2015-18 income tax revenue grew by 9% according to external statistics but only by 3% according to EUROMOD.
+Over the period 2014-17 income tax revenue grew by 6% according to external statistics but only by 2% according to EUROMOD.
 In 2015 the reduction in income tax estimated by EUROMOD corresponds to a drop in number of taxpayers between 2014 and 2015 due to the reduction from 10% to 0% of the starting rate for savings income and the increase of the starting rate limit to £5,000 from April 2015 (as well as the introduction of a transferable personal tax allowance between married couples - although this contributes in a minor way to the drop of income tax).
 But no such reduction appears in the official statistics which instead forecast (these are still provisional numbers) an increase of taxpayers paying taxes on saving incomes (as shown in Table 4.6b) and a decrease in the amount of income tax collected from them (Table 4.7b).
-A natural consequence of income tax from savings being not well-captured by EUROMOD is that the model under simulates income tax.
-This is reflected on the reduction in income tax simulated by EUROMOD between 2014 and 2015 (not shown by the tables).
-In 2016 total number of income tax payers decreases according to both EUROMOD and external statistics.
-However, income tax revenue according to both EUROMOD and external statistics increases, despite the reduction in number of taxpayers following the introduction of the saving tax allowance from April.
-This is driven by the difficulty in capturing well additional rate incomes, which is under simulated by 60% as shown by Table 4.7b.
+A natural consequence of income tax from savings being not well-captured by EUROMOD is that the model under simulates income tax from savings by more than 70%.
+This is reflected on the reduction in income tax simulated by EUROMOD between 2014 and 2015.
+In 2016 income tax decreases according to external statistics, while in EUROMOD it increases despite the reduction in number of taxpayers following the introduction of the saving tax allowance from April.
+This is driven by the difficulty in capturing well additional rate incomes, which is under simulated by more than 60% as shown by Table 4.7b.

 It should be noted that the assumption that the incomes recorded in the FRS for the previous week or month are in fact received for the whole tax year is likely to have an effect on the EUROMOD estimates.
 If EUROMOD could account for part-year incomes there would be more taxpayers in any whole year, resulting in an over-estimate.
-But to the extent that a part-year income is subject to a lower average tax rate than the equivalent whole year income

-(because of the progressivity of the tax schedule), accounting for part-year incomes would reduce the estimated tax revenue on aggregate.
+But to the extent that a part-year income is subject to a lower average tax rate than the equivalent whole year income (because of the progressivity of the tax schedule), accounting for part-year incomes would reduce the estimated tax revenue on aggregate.